Cladonia monomorpha

 Identification

 Cladonia monomorpha was included by James (2009) as a possible further British species, but Ahti & Stenroos (2013) considered this a synonym of C. pyxidata.
-The British specimens identified as C. monomorpha have conspicuous well-developed, tightly packed ± vertically aligned squamules, the upper surface of which is a distinctive bright green, especially when moist.
+The original British specimens identified as C. monomorpha have conspicuous well-developed, tightly packed ± vertically aligned squamules, the upper surface of which is a distinctive bright green, especially when moist.
 Both records are from metal-rich (copper) sites in the Lake District and S. Devon (Tavistock).
-Their status needs further examination; the description of the squamules suggests the possibility they could have been the schizidiate morph of Cladonia humilis.
-Material similar to C. monomorpha as described from heathlands in The Netherlands, however, has also been found in similar sandy lichen heath in The Brecklands.
-The main distinction from Cladonia pyxidata or Cladonia pocillum appears to be the habitat; neither of these are found in low productivity acid habitats, potentially Cladonia monomorpha may be an ecological morph of Cladonia pyxidata
+Their status needs further examination; the description of the squamules as bright green suggests the strong possibility they could have been the schizidiate morph of Cladonia humilis.
+Material similar to C. monomorpha as described from sandy heathlands in The Netherlands, however, has since been found in similar sandy lichen heath in The Brecklands.
+Latterly it has also been found on parched vegetation in thin soil over basalt in eastern Scotland.
+Unlike the copper mine taxa, these have typical olive-brown, not bright green, squamules.
+The main distinction from Cladonia pyxidata or Cladonia pocillum appears to be the habitat along with the large non-appressed squamules.
+Neither of these similar species are found in low productivity acid habitats, and potentially Cladonia monomorpha may be an ecological morph of Cladonia pyxidata

 Aptroot et al (2001) give the differences with Cladonia pyxidata as follows: Cladonia monomorpha can be most readily separated by the much larger bullate plates on the cups both on the inside and outside with the squamules on the outside convex.
 The primary squamules are not prostrate with flat margins, but more or less erect with narrowly recurved margins.
 The colour of the thalli is dark green to brown when fresh, not greenish grey to brownish grey.